bia-technologies/lowkiq/README.md

 ### `SomeWorker.shards_count`

-Sum of `shards_count` of all workers shouldn't be less than `Lowkiq.threads_per_node` otherwise threads will stay idle.
+Sum of `shards_count` of all workers shouldn't be less than `Lowkiq.threads_per_node` otherwise, threads will stay idle.

 Sum of `shards_count` of all workers can be equal to `Lowkiq.threads_per_node`.
-In this case thread processes a single shard.
-This makes sense only with uniform queue load.
+In this case, a thread processes a single shard.
+This makes sense only with a uniform queue load.

 Sum of `shards_count` of all workers can be more than `Lowkiq.threads_per_node`.
-In this case `shards_count` can be counted as a priority.
+In this case, `shards_count` can be counted as a priority.
 The larger it is, the more often the tasks of this queue will be processed.

 There is no reason to set `shards_count` of one worker more than `Lowkiq.threads_per_node`,